2019/2020 Competency-Based Task/Competency List for Auto Body Technology II (8677/36 weeks, 280 hours)

 - Featheredge broken areas to be refinished.

-- Mask trim and protect other areas that will not be refinished.
+- Mask and protect other areas that will not be refinished.

-- Apply undercoat on surface of repaired area.
+- Apply primer onto the surface of repaired area.

 - Apply two-component finishing filler to minor surface imperfections.

-- Dry- or wet-sand area to which primer-surfacer has been applied.
+- Block-sand the area to which primer-surfacer has been applied.

-- Dry-sand area to which two-component finishing filler has been applied.
+- Dry-sand the area to which two-component finishing filler has been applied.

-- Remove dust from area to be refinished.
+- Remove dust from the area to be refinished, including cracks or moldings of adjacent areas.

-- Clean area to be refinished, using a final cleaning solution.
+- Clean the area to be refinished, using a final cleaning solution.

 - Apply stone chip-resistant coating.

-- Identify the types of rigid, semi-rigid, or flexible composite materials to be refinished.
+- Identify the types of rigid, semi-rigid, or flexible plastic parts to be refinished; determine the materials needed, preparation, and refinishing procedures.

 Operating Spray Gun and Related Equipment